CMPGitOpsInnovation/enterprise-scale-config/README.md

 # enterprise-scale-config

-Represents the enterprise scale config for a terraform driven enterprise scale deployment of Azure
+Represents the enterprise scale config for a terraform driven enterprise scale deployment of Azure.
+See [the terraform module repository](https://github.com/Azure/terraform-azurerm-caf-enterprise-scale)

 ## usage